-Inductive reasoning may appear less accurate on the surface because it provides only probabilities (or a range of probabilities).
-However, inductive reasoning is the basis for science and most of what we know.
+Inductive reasoning may appear less accurate because it gives answers as a range of probabilities.
+Yet, inductive reasoning is the basis for science, and most of what we know.
 Science seeks the best explanation for the data and then makes predictions based upon the facts.
-You start with the data and find out what conclusion it provides.
+You start with the data and find out what conclusion it provides..

 For example, we have a high degree of confidence that the sun will rise tomorrow.
 We base this degree of confidence in the historical evidence of previous sunrises.
 Inductive reasoning is often necessary because the answer you seek goes beyond the scope of the premise statements.
 We don’t know for sure that the sun will rise, but evidence supports a high probability of it happening.

-The most notorious disciplines couching their conclusions in terms of absolute certainty are religion and politics.
-However, none of the assertions of religion can or should be stated with absolute certainty.
+Religion and politics the most notorious for stating conclusions with absolute certainty.
+However, the reality is none of the assertions of religion can or should be stated with absolute certainty.
 Instead of remaining silent in the absence of fact, it makes claims about things for which there is no proof.
 They use mythology cloaked by metaphor, analogy, simile, and word-picture.